philipdongfei/MyAlgs4/Chapter13_Code/Exercises/Exercises.md

 *Partial solution*: Suppose that there is a forbidden trip(a, b, c).
 Item c is popped before a and b, but a and b are pushed before c.
 Thus, when c is pushed, both a and b are on the stack.
 Therefore, a cannot be popped before b.

+1.3.47 *Catenable queues, stacks, or steques*.
+Add an extra operation *catenation* that (destructively) concatenates two queues, stacks, or steques (**see EXERCISE 1.3.32**). *Hint*: Use a circular linked list, maintaining a pointer to the last item.

+1.3.48 *Two stacks with a deque*.
+Implement two stacks with a single deque so that each operation takes a constant number of deque operations(see EXERCISE 1.3.33).

+1.3.49 *Queue with three stacks*.
+Implement a queue with three stacks so that each queue operation takes a constant(worst-case) number of stack operations. *Warning*: high degree of difficulty.

+1.3.50 *Fail-fast iterator*.
+Modify the iterator code in Stack to immediately throw a java.util.ConcurrentModificationException if the client modifies the collection (via push() or pop()) during iteration.

+*Solution*: Maintain a counter that counts the number of push() and pop() operations.
+When creating an iterator, store this value as an iterator instance variable.
+Before each call to hasNext() and next(), check that this value has not changed since constructioin of the iterator; if has, throw an exception.

+1.3.51 **Expression evaluation with precedence**.
+Write a program EvaluateDeluxe.java that extends Evaluate.java to handle expressions that are not fully parenthesized, using the standard precedence order for the operators+,-,*, and /.